Exclusive Information About Terror Mass Shooting Situations

 Personal Tips to Help You Protect Yourself in a Mass Shooting Since the Columbine High School shooting in 1999 that killed 13 people and wounded 20 more, we have heard the term “mass shooting” much more than we should ever have to.
 Sadly, it has become a part of our reality.
 The Las Vegas Shooting in 2017 is now classified as the deadliest shooting in U.S. history with 59 killed and 851 people injured.
 These were innocent people having a great time, listening to some music at an outdoor concert.
 The most recent shooting at Stoneman Douglas High School, as of the time of this writing, is the ninth most deadly shooting with 17 killed and 17 injured.
 Learn about access control systems and more.
 And then on April 5, 2018, it was reported that a mass shooting at Syracuse University was averted when the Nelson gun store owner called police after refusing to sell the former student an AR-15 rifle.
 It was found by law enforcement that the former student had stockpiled gun accessories and ammunition in his apartment after making threats of committing a mass shooting at the University.
 This brings about a VERY good question and that’s what you should or shouldn’t do if you happen to find yourself in a mass shooting situation?
 What You Shouldn’t Do The first thing you shouldn’t do is attempt to overtake the shooter.
 There may be a good chance that you are unarmed, so trying to take down the shooter could get you killed and/or make them angrier.
 You also don’t want to start throwing objects at the shooter.
 While this can distract them from spraying bullets randomly around the area, it makes you and anyone around you a target.
 It has been suggested by non-experts in the media that throwing objects at the shooter can distract them.
 While this can be true to an extent, it doesn’t come without its risks.
 If you are in a room and hear gunshots nearby, don’t attempt to run out of the room because that could be what the gunman wants.
 Instead, lock the door and barricade it.
 If there is an escape route, take it.
 Don’t go straight to the desks or tables and hide under them because those are where mass shooters look first.
 What You Should Do As for what you should do, there are many things that can be done.
 For schools, it’s time to create an emergency action plan if there isn’t already one in place.
 Many schools are starting to install access control systems or “ACS Security” that require students to scan ID cards before entering.
 Security guard presence is up, classrooms are being outfitted with door barricade devices, and evacuation plans are being fine-tuned.
 It’s good for everyone in every situation to have a plan.
 Recently, a shooting occurred at YouTube Headquarters, proving, once again, that no workplace is immune.
 No school is immune, no shopping mall is immune, and even public transportation hubs aren’t immune.
 That’s why you need to do the following if you find yourself in a mass shooting situation: Hiding under desks and tables doesn’t work.
 In school shootings, those that have hidden under desks and tables have been the first to die as shooters walk down rows of desks and fire.
 Even if jumping out of a second story window is the only option, it increases the chance of survival.
 Barricade doors.
 At Virginia Tech, the students that barricaded a door with everything they had all survived.
 Always note entrances and exits when entering a public place.
 Ask yourself what you will do if there is an attack and create a plan of action.
 If someone in your vicinity seems suspicious (such as wearing a winter coat in the middle of summer), vacate the area immediately.
 Always be aware of your surroundings.
 Always face entrances if you can rather than having your back to them.
 Move out of the kill zone as soon as you can.
 It is harder to hit a moving target, but try and exit the area in the most strategic way you can.
 If a gunman is shooting from your level, it is beneficial to get down.
 If the gunman is shooting from an elevated area, don’t get down because it makes you a stationary target.
 Instead, run toward the nearest exit point.
 You’re harder to hit if you’re moving.
 If you can’t flee the area, hide behind a structure that can most likely stop bullets.
 Move as soon as you can.
 Even if the situation is like the Vegas situation where there was no cover and the location of the shooter was unknown, fleeing increases the chances of survival.
 Follow these tips and you can increase your chances of survival in a mass shooting situation.
 The ultimate strategy, however, is always being aware of your surroundings and vacating as soon as something looks or feels strange.
 Access Control, Business Protection, and More If you wish to make your school, business, warehouse, factory, or another commercial establishment safer against mass shooters and other threats, SPS Fire & Security can help.
 We specialize in commercial security, such as access control systems, and much more so you can protect your facility and everyone in it.
 Call today at 585-770-0348 for a free estimate.

-How Access Control Protects Your Business What is an Access Control System?
+How Access Control Systems Protect Your Business What is an Access Control System?
 An Access control System is a reliable, secure and convenient way to control the traffic flow of employees and visitors who enter and exit a building.
-Some of the facility types that integrate access control into their security include: Office buildings (17% of installations) Industrial manufacturing (13% of installations) Hospitals, schools, and universities (12% of installations) Government facilities (11% of installations) Financial institutions (9% of installations) Retail establishments (9% of installations) Warehousing/Trucking industry (9% of installations) Utilities (6% of installations) Gaming and hospitality industries (5% of installations0 Mass public transportation facilities (4% of installations) The other 5% of installations belong to residential applications.
-Access Control Systems allow companies to monitor the entrance and exiting of the employees.
-Through computer software, you can track and report dates, times and how many times employees or visitors have entered and exited the facility.
-Many companies nowadays are changing over to an access control system where the employees either need a secured registered ID card, a pin number or a fingerprint instead of sets of multiple keys to gain access to different parts of the facility.
-Converting to an access control system will allow more areas to be restricted to visitors or employees not authorized to enter those areas.
+Access control systems for businesses should be in every facility for safety and security.
+Some of the facility types that commonly integrate access control into their security include: Office buildings (17% of installations) Industrial manufacturing (13% of installations) Hospitals, schools, and universities (12% of installations) Government facilities (11% of installations) Financial institutions (9% of installations) Retail establishments (9% of installations) Warehousing/Trucking industry (9% of installations) Utilities (6% of installations) Gaming and hospitality industries (5% of installations0 Mass public transportation facilities (4% of installations) The other 5% of installations belong to residential applications.
+Access Control Systems actively track employees entering and leaving.
+With computer software, you easily monitor and report dates, times, and frequency of entries and exits for employees or visitors.
+Nowadays, many companies swiftly switch to access control systems.
+For instance, employees use a secure ID card, pin number, or fingerprint instead of multiple keys to access different facility areas.
+As a result, this shift effectively restricts unauthorized visitors or employees from entering specific zones.
 Protecting Employees with Access Control It is always a sigh of relief to be able to work late in a safe protected environment.
 With this system, employers can relax knowing that their business is protected and employees can be ensured that unwanted individuals can not enter.
 If an unauthorized individual tries to access the facility, they aren’t going to be able to.
 Trying could also constitute a call to authorities to determine why the person was there trying to access the facility.
 If they did manage to enter, video surveillance can be used to determine who did it and what they did.
 Access control is almost always accompanied by security cameras.
 Low Maintenance and Customized To Your Company’s Needs Thousands of businesses can benefit from a customized easy low maintenance system.
 This type of system can easily be used with a register card, finger print or password.
 It all depends on what the employer finds works best for them.
 With many businesses having employees that have access to many different areas located in their businesses, with access control as the employer you can limit what areas employees can enter.
 Access Control for the Rochester Metro, Syracuse Metro, and Buffalo Metro Do you or someone you know have a business that would benefit from an access control system?
 If so, contact SPS Fire & Security at 585-770-0348.

 Access Control Systems for Gym Safety